CADLabs/ethereum-economic-model/README.md

 ## Environment Setup

 1. Clone or download the Git repository: `git clone https://github.com/CADLabs/ethereum-model` or using GitHub Desktop
-2. If completing the cadCAD Edu Masterclass MOOC, check out the `masterclass` branch: `git checkout masterclass`
+2. If completing the cadCAD Edu Masterclass MOOC, find and check out the latest ["Masterclass 🎓" release version](https://github.com/CADLabs/ethereum-economic-model/releases): `git checkout v1.1.1-masterclass`
 3. Set up your development environment using one of the following three options:

-### Option 1: Basic Anaconda Development Environment
+### Option 1: Anaconda Development Environment

 This option guides you through setting up a cross-platform, beginner-friendly (yet more than capable enough for the advanced user) development environment using Anaconda to install Python 3 and Jupyter.
-There is also a video that accompanies this option and walks through all the steps: [Environment Setup Video](TODO)
+There is also a video that accompanies this option and walks through all the steps: [Model Quick-Start Guide](TODO)

 1. Download [Anaconda](https://www.anaconda.com/products/individual)
 2. Use Anaconda to install Python 3